vlp19/NBA-Lottery-How-to-Fix-the-Tanking-Epidemic/README.md

 of securing the first pick under aggressive tax levels.
 This supports legitimate rebuilding efforts without penalizing teams for genuine struggles.

 ### Optimal Policy Insights:
-The project provides a quantitative framework for the NBA to choose an optimal tax level that balances discouraging tanking with maintaining fair competitive balance.
+The project provides a quantitative framework for the sports to choose an optimal tax level that balances discouraging tanking with maintaining fair competitive balance.
 The results suggest that 'Moderate' to 'Aggressive' tax rates are highly effective.

 ## Technologies Used